 What is your favourite photo of BKO?

-The photo of Thomas Pieters, with Adrian Otaegui, in which they’re posing really cool and “out of the box”, with the cool BKO trophy.
+The photo of Thomas Pieters, with Adrian Otaegui, in which they’re posing in a really “out of the box” way, with the BKO trophy.

 What was your favourite moment at BKO?